₹198.00

 Assignment Set – 2

-- Discuss the various properties of measurement.
+- Discuss the various properties of scales of measurement.
 Give suitable examples.
-Also explain the types of Primary Scales of Measurement
+Also explain the types of Primary Scales of Measurement 5+5

-- Explain the methods of consumer marketing research.
+Q5.
+Explain the methods of consumer marketing research.
+10

 Ans 5.

-- What do you understand by a “quality research report”?
+Q6.
+What do you understand by a “quality research report”?
 What are the factors that a researcher should consider while developing such a report?
+4+6

-A quality research report is a structured document that communicates the findings, analysis, and conclusions of a research study in a clear, concise, and accurate manner.
-It serves as a bridge between the research process and its application by stakeholders, ensuring that the insights are actionable and valuable.
-A quality research report adheres to rigorous standards of presentation, accuracy, and
+A quality research report is a structured document that presents the objectives, methodology, data analysis, findings, and conclusions of a research study in a clear, precise, and actionable manner.
+It serves as the final output of the research process and communicates insights to stakeholders such as managers, marketers, or clients who may not be familiar with technical research terms.